Prof Insights: Faculty-Led Workshop Series

-The Prof Insights: Faculty-Led Workshop Series offers three days of in-depth study on contemporary topics that influence the practice of ministry and worship.
-Bringing the Seminary to you, members of Concordia Seminary’s faculty host workshops live online to share their expertise with pastors, church workers and laypeople.
+The Prof Insights: Faculty-Led Workshop Series offers in-depth study on contemporary topics that influence the practice of ministry and worship.
+Bringing the Seminary to you, members of Concordia Seminary’s faculty and other scholars host workshops in person at various locations nationwide to share their expertise with pastors, church workers and laypeople.

-Formerly known as the Summer Workshop Series, the 2020 workshops cover topics ranging from Pre-Constantinian theology to post-denominational challenges and from the psalms to 1 Peter.
+Formerly known as the Summer Workshop Series, the 2023 workshops cover topics including the Book of Revelation, the lectionary, C.S.
+Lewis, Law and Gospel, adult faith formation and family discipleship, among many others.
 Browse the list below to find and register for workshops.

 Additional Continuing Education Opportunities

 Concordia Seminary’s “Faith and Writing” workshop explores various forms of creative writing — starting a blog, creating a sermon or devotion, “traditional” forms of creative writing (story, nonfiction, drama, poetry) — and everything in between.

 Calling lay people, students involved in homiletical education, pastors and others interested in the proclamation of the Gospel in today’s world: the Lay Bible Institute is for you!

 The Pre-Lenten Workshop includes sermon manuscripts, textual notes, orders of service for midweek services and also suggestions for the Sundays of Lent to help pastors in developing their own worship resources.

 The Seminary’s annual Multiethnic Symposium brings together Lutherans and mission leaders of various ethnicities from across the country for workshops, discussions and worship.

 Parish pastors, LCMS district and Synod officials, Seminary and Concordia University students and faculty, and interested laypersons attend each year to delve into some of the most pressing issues of our time.
 One CEU is available for attending the Symposium.